samohtsp/Training/README.md

 # Training

 Hi everyone, here is my first public repository on github !
-You will find a bunch of tutorial that I have already done in order to become a good fullstack developper !
+You will find a bunch of tutorials that I have already done in order to become a better fullstack developper !

-Each files contains a different projects with the links from their tutorial.
+Each files contains a different project with the links from their tutorial.

 Every Tutorial that I will post here are free and perfectly accessible on the web.
 All credits to their very-own producer !